Concepts

 .est <waypoint> <time> <click on AC>

-• time: The zulu time in four letter format (e.g. 2235 for 22 hour 35 minutes).
+- time: The zulu time in four letter formats (e.g. 2235 for 22 hour 35 minutes).
 The time is limited.
 It must be in the future and maximum two hours later.